MicrosoftDocs/Viva/Viva/topics/merge-topics.md

 search.appverid:
 - MET150
 ms.localizationpriority:  medium
-description: Learn how to combine multiple topics into one in Microsoft Topics.
+description: Learn how to combine multiple topics into one in Topics.
 ROBOTS: NOINDEX,NOFOLLOW

 ---

-# Merge topics in Microsoft Topics
+# Merge topics in Topics

 You can merge multiple topics into one if Topics identifies different topics that refer to the same thing.